Pool Season Survival: Here’s How to Protect Hair from Chlorine Damage

 So, how can you arm your locks with all they need ahead of hitting the pool?
 Check out our 6 tips below on how to protect hair from pool water before and after going in.

 1. Hit the poolside showers and rinse your hair with fresh water before getting in.
-This will mean your hair absorbs the chlorinated water less quickly.

-Consider applying conditioner to your hair before going in, as the product will act as an additional barrier against chlorine.
+, as the product will act as an additional barrier against chlorine.

-3. Wear a swim cap.
 Although these don’t keep your hair bone-dry during your swim, they’ll act as a protective barrier and help avoid the dreaded ‘green hair from pool’ look.

 Hair care after swimming is just as important as your pre-swim prep!
 Follow these steps to try and get chlorine out of hair as efficiently as possible.

+2. Head to the showers immediately after your swim to remove as much of the chlorine as possible.
 Opt for Color Wow Color Security Shampoo - an advanced, sulfate-free formula that has been clinically proven to be as gentle as water.

 Hair turned green from pool already?
 Here are some tips to help

 Unfortunately, chlorine isn’t going anywhere.
-Whether you’re by the pool on vacation or heading to your local sports center to do some laps back home, there’s no getting rid of it!
-But as we’ve seen above, there are a number of ways to protect hair from chlorine and combat that dreaded green tinge.
+Whether you’re by the pool on holiday or heading to your local sports centre to do some laps back home, there’s no getting rid of it!

 If you’re a regular swimmer, investing in hair care products with moisturising and strengthening properties will be key to tackling any damage and colour fade caused by chlorine.